-Directing students will complete two professional placements as part fulfilment of Module 5: Theatre Production as outlined below.
-One of these placements will involve assisting a professional director on one of The Lir's Bachelor in Acting Graduate Production.
-This placement may occur in either Term 3 of the 2022/23 academic year or Term 1 of the 2023/23 academic year.
+Directing students will complete two professional placements as part fulfilment of Module 4: Theatre Production as outlined below.
+One of these placements will involve assisting a professional director on one of The Lir Academy Bachelor in Acting Graduate Productions.
+This placement may occur in either Term 3 of the 2023/24 academic year or Term 1 of the 2024/25 academic year.

 The second placement will involve assisting a professional director on a professional production in Dublin.
 The dates for this placement will be agreed in consultation with the student as the production schedules of the hosting theatres are confirmed.
-Some of these placements are likely to be on Dublin Theatre Festival productions which may open as late as the end of September or the first week in October 2023.
-Students should bear this in mind MFA (Theatre Directing)

-when budgeting for the year.
+Some of these placements are likely to be on Dublin Theatre Festival productions which may open as late as the end of September or the first week in October 2024.
+Students should bear this in mind when budgeting for the year.

-Given the nature of a director's work, students are expected to work full-time when on placement, attending all rehearsals, design and production meetings, technical rehearsals and previews.
+Given the nature of a director's work, students are expected to work full-time when on placement, attending all rehearsals, design and production meetings, technical rehearsals, and previews.
 The students are also expected to be available at all other times to assist the professional director as required.